gdsbook/book/notebooks/05_choropleth.md

 plt.show()
 ```

-The default color map used by geopandas is viridis, which is a multi-hue sequential scheme, with the darker (ligher) hues representing lower (higher) values for the attribute in question.
-The choice of a color scheme for a choropleth map should be based on the type of variable underconsideration.
-Generally, a distinction is drawn between three types of numerical attributues:
+The default color map used by geopandas is viridis, which is a multi-hue
+sequential scheme, with the darker (ligher) hues representing lower (higher)
+values for the attribute in question.
+The choice of a color scheme for a
+choropleth map should be based on the type of variable under consideration
+{cite}`brewer1997mapping`.
+Generally, a distinction is drawn between three
+types of numerical attributes:

 - sequential
 - diverging